JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Whenever you're sowing seeds for a root crop like radishes, it's critical to space those seeds far enough apart to give each root room to grow to its full potential.
 Radish seeds are fairly small, and it's easy to go the lazy route and scatter them about or plant them in rows too close together.

-The ideal spacing between each radish seed is about two to three inches (unless, of course, you're growing a larger radish like a daikon).
+The ideal spacing between each radish seed is about two inches (unless, of course, you're growing a larger radish like a daikon).
 It's a good idea to check the back of the seed packet for how large each taproot is expected to grow and what the seed company's spacing recommendations are.

 There are a couple gardening tools that can help you follow the seed spacing guidelines.
 In the picture below, you can see the dibber I use to help me plant radish seeds.
 It has 4 points spaced perfectly for planting small radishes (2 inches apart).
 You can use a similar tool to press very lightly into the soil to create shallow holes.